hoangduytran/blender-manual/manual/interface/window_system/topbar.rst

    but you can export some or all of your work to a format that can be processed by other graphics programs.
    See :doc:`Import/Export </files/import_export>`.

+.. _bpy.ops.wm.collection_export_all:

+Export All Collections
+   Invokes all :ref:`configured exporters <collections-exporters>` for all collection.

 -----

 External Data